solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Security Considerations

-The two added gossip messages `LastVotedForkSlots` and `RestartHeaviestFork` will only be sent and processed when the validator is restarted in the new proposed optimistic `cluster restart` mode.
+The two added gossip messages `RestartLastVotedForkSlots` and `RestartHeaviestFork` will only be sent and processed when the validator is restarted in the new proposed optimistic `cluster restart` mode.
 They will also be filtered out if a validator is not in this mode.
+So random validator\
-So random validator restarting in the new mode will not bring extra burden to the system.
+restarting in the new mode will not bring extra burden to the system.

-Non-conforming validators could send out wrong `LastVotedForkSlots` and `RestartHeaviestFork` messages to mess with `cluster restart`s, these should be included in the Slashing rules in the future.
+Non-conforming validators could send out wrong `RestartLastVotedForkSlots` and `RestartHeaviestFork` messages to mess with `cluster restart`s, these should be included in the Slashing rules in the future.

-## Backwards Compatibility
+## Backwards Compatibilityz

 This change is backward compatible with previous versions, because validators only enter the new mode during new restart mode which is controlled by a